H. Conrad Cunningham

 > print(fact(5))

-and dofile
+120print and dofile built-in functions

 Function calls mostly familiar, with some unusual features